 This course is designed to prepare students to utilize current technology in addition to planning for growth with new innovations in technology.
 The student will study several typical accounting information system application areas.
-Topics include the relationship between the organization's accounting information system and existing and planned future information architecture, the effects that new technology may have on the accounting information systems, database management systems and e-Commerce.
+Topics include the relationship between the organization's accounting information system and existing and planned future information architecture, the effects that new technology may have on the accounting information system, pertinent information systems control issues, documenting information systems, database management systems and e-Commerce.
 Prerequisite: ACCT3040.
-Quarter Credit Hours 4.5
+Ouarter Credit Hours 4.5